mukhtar-github/Google-Project-Management-Certificate/index.md

 In the next module, we will talk about the roles and responsibilities that come along with each project so that everyone knows how they contribute to reaching the project's goals.

+## WEEK 3 - Module 2

+## Exploring project team roles and responsibilities

+### Introduction: Working effectively with stakeholders

+Welcome back.
+In this module, we'll learn all about stakeholders and their importance to a project.
+In the last set of videos, you learned the ins and outs of project scope.
+While exploring how a project can be in-scope or out-of-scope, you learned about setting SMART goals.
+We also discussed launching a project (getting it started) versus landing a project (whether or not it was successful).
+And there are a lot more exciting topics to come!
+In this module you'll learn more about stakeholders.
+Remember that stakeholders play a pivotal role.
+They are people who are interested in and affected by the project's completion and success.

+You'll see that each person involved has a set role and set responsibilities to help bring the project to a landing.
+Those roles include project sponsors, customers, team members, and of course, you, the project manager.
+You will also find out about things like stakeholder mapping and analysis and RACI charts.
+These are tools that help clarify roles and responsibilities and prevent confusion on who takes ownership of which tasks.
+Throughout this module, you'll have plenty of hands-on activities, discussion prompts, and readings to really help you master how to start a project.
+As we go through each new skill, imagine checking off a to-do list.
+There's almost nothing more satisfying than crossing off a to-do!